Buyer's Guide — 2026

 Best forAL & BalkansEU automationAll-in-oneEU 3–30 roomsFast setup

-Top boutique-hotel PMS systems — what each does well
+The main categories of boutique-hotel PMS — what each does well

 BESA OS — best for Albania and the Balkans